 If you don’t fancy driving, then there is a bus from Florence which takes 2 – 2.5 hours.
 You’ll have to change once but it’s a very cheap way to do it.

-You could also take an organized tour, there are many available, just remember you’ll be arriving at exactly the same time as a load of other people making it a very busy walk up to the top!
+You could also take an organised tour.
+There are many available.
+Just remember you’ll be arriving at exactly the same time as a load of other people making it a very busy walk up to the top!
 Get Your Guide has a fantastic full day tour from Florence, where you’ll visit Siena, Monteriggioni and San Gimignano with a stop at a Tuscan farm house to sample some local food and wine on the way.
-Prices start at just £57.25 per person and include air conditioned bus travel, a 3 course meal, wine tasting in a Chianti wine cellar and a one hour guided tour of Siena.
+Prices start at just £57.25 per person.
+They include air conditioned bus travel, a 3 course meal, wine tasting in a Chianti wine cellar and a one hour guided tour of Siena.

 If you’re flying into Italy to begin your adventure then the closest airports to San Gimignano are Florence which is 60km away or Pisa which is 80km away.

-San Gimignano definitely deserves its title as the prettiest hilltown in Tuscany, I think it’s a great place to take kids to learn about the area Whilst there isn’t loads of kid centered activities, they’ll enjoy wandering the city and exploring the surrounding countryside.
+San Gimignano definitely deserves its title as the prettiest hilltown in Tuscany.
+I think it’s a great place to take kids to learn about the area.
+Whilst there isn’t loads of kid focussed activities, they’ll enjoy wandering the city and exploring the surrounding countryside.
 If you’re a fan of quaint Italian towns and cities then I also highly recommend a visit to Bologna with kids, it has all the charm of San Gimignano but is bigger with more to do for the whole family.